-- Select the 4x objective and make sure that it is placed correctly in the optical path - Move the stage to the top by using the coarse adjustment knob and focus till the image appears - Rotate the fine focusing knob to bring the image into focus - When you focus with a S100x objective, you need to lock the slide protection handle.
+- 1. Select the 4x objective and make sure that it is placed correctly in the optical path - 2.
+Move the stage to the top by using the coarse adjustment knob and focus till the image appears - 3.
+Rotate the fine focusing knob to sharpen the image - 4.
+When you perform focusing with a \$100x objective, you need to lock the slide protection handle.
 The slide protection handle protects the slide by limiting the travel range of the mechanical stage.
-This way the objective will not touch or break your slides
+This way the objectives will not touch or damage your slides